magma-currency/mc/docs/api.md

-# PandoraPay API
+# MoltenChain API

 ## Summary of API

-There are three types of API in order to interact with PandoraPay DAEMON
+There are three types of API in order to interact with MoltenChain DAEMON

 Binary data is passed using **base64** not HEX!
 Passing GET arguments requires **URLEncode**.